-The primary reason for requiring frequency conversion is to enable detection of high frequency radio waves where direct sampling would exceed the allowable data rate to the spacecraft.
-The down conversion process that takes place onboard within the WBD instrument allows the selected detection band [ $f_0$ to $f{BW}$ ] to be shifted down in frequency to baseband and in so doing reduce the needed sample rate to one which fits the spacecraft telemetry system allocation.
-For example, in the case of the WBD $f_0 = 125 \text{ kHz}$ conversion mode using the 77 kHz filter bandwidth, the unconverted input signal would need to be sampled at a minimum of $404 \text{ kbits s}^{-1}$ .
-The transmitter on the Cluster spacecraft can transmit the signal at a maximum of $262.144 \text{ kbits s}^{-1}$ .
-Continuous sampling can only be accomplished through the down conversion process within the WBD instrument, which reduces the data volume before it is presented to the onboard data system for transmission to the ground.
+The primary reason for requiring frequency conversion is to enable detection of high-frequency radio waves where direct sampling would exceed the allowable data rate to the spacecraft.
+The down-conversion process that takes place onboard within the WBD instrument allows for the selected detection band [f_0 to f{BW}] to be shifted down in frequency to baseband and in so doing reduce the needed sample rate to one that fits the spacecraft telemetry system allocation.
+For example, in the case of the WBD $f_0 = 125 \text{ kHz con-}$ version mode using the 77 kHz filter bandwidth, the unconverted input signal would need to be sampled at a minimum of 404 kbits s^{-1} .
+The transmitter on the Cluster spacecraft can transmit the signal at a maximum of 262.144 kbits s-1.
+Continuous sampling can only be accomplished through the down-conversion process within the WBD instrument, which reduces the data volume before it is presented to the onboard data system for transmission to the ground.

 Below we provide an example event during the Cluster mission showing data from a frequency conversion setting other than baseband and explain how the waveform data are processed on the ground.
-We then describe our method for simulating the down conversion process in order to further help us determine how to interpret impulsive data, i.e., pulses and nonlinear wave packets which contain a wide range of frequencies.
+We then describe our method for simulating the down-conversion process in order to further help us determine how to interpret impulsive data, i.e., pulses and nonlinear wave packets that contain a wide range of frequencies.
 We conclude with a summary of our results and a guide for the interpretation of pulses obtained in space by instruments such as WBD when operating in conversion mode.